Rylan looking very serious outside of Catch One in 2023

 Me on Stage D of Roundabout Media

 In 2023, I was invited to run playback for celebrity YouTuber, Dream.
-Dream’s debut tour, the first ever for the combined one billion plus views YouTuber, increased my reputation in the live sound world and brought me great joy traveling around the country doing what I loved most.
+Dream’s debut tour, his first ever for the combined one billion plus views YouTuber, increased my reputation in the live sound world and brought me great joy traveling around the country doing what I loved most.

 Questions about my past or what I’ve done?
 Want to know more about me?
 Feel free to get in touch anytime at the contact information below!